ome/bioformats/docs/sphinx/developers/in-memory.rst

-In memory reading and writing in Bio-Formats
+In-memory reading and writing in Bio-Formats
 ============================================

 Bio-Formats readers and writers are traditionally used to handle image files